 Irresponsibly sourced palm oil is harmful to the climate, animal populations, and people around the world.
-Endangered species such as the orangutan, Borneo elephant and Sumatran tiger are being pushed closer to extinction as their forest habitats are cleared, and in Indonesia, more than 700 land conflicts are related to the palm oil industry.
+Endangered species such as the orangutan, Borneo elephant, and Sumatran tiger are being pushed closer to extinction as their forest habitats are cleared.
+In Indonesia, more than 700 land conflicts are related to the palm oil industry.
 The RSPO certification certifies that palm oil used in products was produced ethically and responsibly.

 Make buying choices with your values in mind.

-Whether you’re shopping with the intent to buy from B-Corps or simply want to know what that earthy-looking symbol is on the tag of your next purchase — I hope you’ll return to this labeling breakdown to help you confidently navigate supermarket shelves and clothing racks like an ethical shopping pro.
+Whether you’re shopping with the intent to buy from B-Corps or simply want to know what that earthy-looking symbol is on the tag of your next purchase, we hope you’ll return to this labeling breakdown to help you confidently navigate supermarket shelves and clothing racks like an ethical shopping pro.

 Hey there!
 Want to help us change the world every day through easy, achievable, eco-friendly tips and tricks?
 Sign up for the Brightly Spot and join our movement of over a million changemakers.